 Below are my views of the various presentations heard at CIM2017 in Montreal, during the Technical session towards improving environmental social disclosure NI43-101.

-My views have been inspired by various talks, from various speakers, who shed some light on this multi-faceted theme, each one coming from his or her own line of business and interest, including myself.
+Various talks, from various speakers, who shed some light on this multi-faceted theme were the trigger to this blogpost.
+Each one came from his or her own line of business and interest, including myself.

 There was a broad consensus that risks are not only “technical” matters any more.
 The scope of risk has significantly broadened to cover environmental, social, governance issues, consequences impacts.